unforswearing/aliaser/README.md

 Options:
     help      display this help message
-    list      list aliases saved in alias file dir       create an alias to cd to a directory with a nickname lastcmd   create an alias from the previous command in your history edit      edit alias file in ${EDITOR}
+    list      list aliases saved in alias file dir       create an alias with 'name' that will cd to 'path' lastcmd   create an alias from the previous command in your history edit      edit alias file in ${EDITOR}
-    search    search alias file and execute selection open      open the 'aliaser.sh' script in ${EDITOR}
+    search    search aliases, print and select matches open      open the 'aliaser.sh' script in ${EDITOR}
     clearall  remove all aliases from this alias file
 ```